In these last days of the pandemic, I have a certain wistfulness about what we will lose with the return of “normal” life.

 For many businesses, the question will be not when everyone goes back to the office but who actually needs to be there.

-I thought that COVID-19 would end with a bang.
+I thought that the last days of the pandemic would end with a bang.
 A celebration as people discarded their masks and resumed life.

 Instead, everyone is cautiously exploring the world once again, like the couple I met in the garden.
 They will discover an America that has changed utterly.